 The equal-top performer in our nappy test is a purportedly eco-friendly nappy, which shows just how far the sector has come in terms of performance.
 But just how eco-friendly are Tooshies by TOM Nappies?

-According to the Tom Co website, the nappies have a biodegradable backsheet and a biodegradable blended bamboo core made from organic bamboo, and are "hypoallergenic & free from nasty chemicals to protect little ones".
+According to the Tom Co website, the nappies have a biodegradable backsheet and an organic bamboo cellulose core, and "have zero nasty ingredients so no lotions, parabens or fragrances".

 These Tooshies by TOM Nappies scored well across the board, receiving excellent scores for leakage, velcro strength, and rewet (how wet a nappy is five minutes after a gush of liquid), and a very good score for absorbency.